 Jermaine Eluemunor, OT, Texas A&M

 Height: 6-4.
 Weight: 332.
 Arms: 33.25.
 40 Time: 5.22.
 Projected Round (2017): 4-6.
-3/25/17: Eluemunor is a big blocker who was inconsistent in 2016 as the Aggies' offensive line really struggled to protect quarterback Trevor Knight.
+4/25/17: Eluemunor is a big blocker who was inconsistent in 2016, although the whole of the Aggies' offensive line really struggled to protect quarterback Trevor Knight.
 Eluemunor did show strength as a right tackle in the ground game.
 He has a nice skill set with size, strength and athleticism; however, he is inexperienced and raw.
 That isn't surprising as Eluemunor started late in football after growing up in the United Kingdom.
-He is a project as he needs a lot of coaching on technique.
+He is a project who needs a lot of coaching on technique.

 Adam Bisnowaty, OT, Pittsburgh

 Height: 6-5.
 Weight: 307.
 Arm: 32.63.
 Hand: 11.25.
 40 Time: 5.23.
 Projected Round (2017): 4-6.
 4/25/17: Sources have told me that Bisnowaty looks like he has potential with length, but they are giving him late-round grades.
 One source said their team would have Bisnowaty with an undrafted grade, but thought another team would probably take him on Day 3.
 A different team said they had Bisnowaty as a fifth- or sixth-rounder.
 There is some media hype about Bisnowaty, however, so perhaps he could go higher.
 He didn't impress at the Senior Bowl.